🏷️ HTML Stripper

 Frequently Asked Questions

 Yes.
-The tool removes every opening tag, closing tag, self-closing tag and tag with any attributes.
-It also strips HTML comments.
+The tool removes every opening tag, closing tag, self-closing tag, tag with any attributes, and HTML comments.
 The result is pure text with no markup remaining.

 HTML entities are special codes like &amp; (&), &lt; (<), &gt; (>), &nbsp; (space) and &quot; (").
-If your HTML contains these, enable Decode Entities to convert them to their readable characters.
-Otherwise they will appear literally in the output.
+If your HTML contains these, Decode Entities is enabled by default and will convert them to their readable characters automatically.

-HTML paragraphs are separated by <p>, <div>, <br> and heading tags — not actual newline characters.
-Enable Preserve Line Breaks to convert those block-level tags into newlines before stripping, which keeps the structure readable in the output.
+HTML paragraphs are defined by block-level tags like <p> and <div>, not by actual newline characters.
+Preserve Line Breaks (enabled by default) converts those tags into newlines before stripping, so the output keeps its paragraph structure.

 Completely private.
-All processing happens in your browser.
-Your HTML is never sent to any server, stored or logged.
+All processing happens in your browser using JavaScript.
+Your HTML is never sent to any server, stored or logged in any way.
 It is safe to paste confidential email templates, internal documents or proprietary HTML.